 Hand-applied chrome nail head accents complement a lovely wing bed pattern.
 A robust wood frame ensures both strength and beauty.

-With that being said, we have neared the end of today’s guide.
-Hope you were able to get some inspiration to decorate your bedroom in the hues of pink and grey.
+That said, we have neared the end of today's guide.
+I hope you got some inspiration to decorate your bedroom in the hues of pink and grey.
 The right splash of colours is all you need to bring vibrancy and elegance.